 Childhood and Youth Studies, BA Hons

-Childhood and youth studies is aimed at individuals wishing to progress into: social work; youth and community work; teaching and education-related fields; nursing; academia and local government positions.
+The Childhood and Youth Studies degree is perfect for those wishing to progress into: social work; youth and community work; teaching and education-related fields; nursing; psychology; social enterprise, the third sector, academia and local government positions.

 Aims of the programme